Shubham189/ChunML.github.io/_posts/2016-11-9-Training-Your-Own-Data-On-Caffe.md

 * Converting data into LMDB format

+But first, why LMDB?
+Why is LMDB converting considered recommended, especially when we are working with large image database?
+To make it short, because it helps improving the performance of our Network.
+At present, performance is not all about accuracy anymore, but required to be both fast and accurate.
+With a same Network and a same dataset, how the data was prepared will decide how fast our Network learns.
+And LMDB conversion is one way (among many) which helps accomplish that.
+And the trade-off?
+The converted LMDB file will double the size of your downloaded images, since your images were decompressed before being converted (that's one reason why our Network performs faster with LMDB file, right?)

-Let's first copy all the necessary scripts that we will make use of.
+Next, let's copy the necessary script that we will make use of.
 I will use *Dogs vs Cats* dataset from Kaggle for example.

 {% highlight Bash shell scripts %}
 sudo cp examples/imagenet/create_imagenet.sh examples/DogsCatsKaggle/